Lead Contaminated Soil

 The soil around a house, garage, fence, outbuilding or former building site could be contaminated with lead paint or industrial pollution.
 If a home has been sandblasted or pressure washed, the contamination could extend further out.

 An easy and inexpensive way to address lead in soil is to cover any bare dirt.
-Exposed soil is a greater hazard than grassy or covered soil, and it is more serious if it is an area where children play.
-Pets can bring lead dust indoors too, so inspect their play area for bare spots.
+Exposed soil is a greater hazard than grassy or covered soil, and is more serious if it's an area where children play.
+Pets can bring lead dust indoors too, so be sure to inspect their play area for bare spots.
 Try to fence off the soil until you can get it covered.

 Mix-in compost to dilute the lead concentration in soil.

 Lay down fresh sod or seed yard.

 Cover with six (6) inches of lead-free and arsenic-free wood chips, mulch, new soil or sand.

 Lay newspaper, black plastic or black cloth underneath the mulch.